Violentttttt/Violentttttt/README.md

 - 👋 Hi, I’m @Violentttttt
-- 👀 I’m interested in QA Testing
+- 👀 I’m interested in Django and React
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on Yandex
 - 📫 How to reach me : TG: @Violent_t

 <!---